The Curse of Fenric: Production

 The Curse of Fenric was originally to have been shot, as with most Doctor Who serials, as a mixture of studio interiors and location exteriors.
 However, after reading the script, director Nicholas Mallett persuaded producer John Nathan-Turner that given the settings involved, the serial could be made more effective and realistic by shooting the entire production on location.
 Shooting went over-length to such a degree that consideration was briefly given to editing the story into five rather than four episodes.
 However, Ian Briggs strongly opposed this, feeling that the narrative flow would be badly disrupted.

 The setting of the story is disputed as either Northumberland or near Whitby, North Yorkshire, although Reverend Wainwright's mention of Dracula coming ashore there indicates the latter.
 The scenes set in the fictional location of Maiden's Point were shot on location at Lulworth Cove in Dorset.
-The production also visited Kent and filmed at Lillesden Manor which doubled as the laboratory under the church, Roses Farm in Hawkhurst, which doubled as Mrs Hardaker's Cottage, and St Lawrence Church in Hawkhurst which doubled as St Judd's Church.
+The production also visited Kent and filmed at Lillesden Manor which doubled as the laboratory under the church, Roses Farm in Hawkhurst, which doubled as Mrs Hardaker's Cottage, and St Lawrence Church in Hawkhurst which doubled as St Jude's Church.